 - Razor.
 Do not want there to be Bigfoot sightings in Edmonton that coincide with my visit.

 - Jewelry.
 I have some jewelry that I use near-daily.
 I go between two chokers and my silver heart locket that I’ve had since I was five, four Pandora rings that one of my best friends bought me for Christmas, a Pandora charm bracelet he got me for Valentine’s Day, and a little thin infinity ring my mom got me for my birthday last year.
 I also have several watches that I like to switch between, my three favourites being this Michael Kors one (it’s been discontinued on their actual website and isn’t available on Amazon), this Kate Spade one, and this Anne Klein one (I’ll be bringing the three with me).
+I love wearing a watch and I’ve seen some beautiful watches on a great website, click thru to here to check them all out.

 - Clothing.
 A given, obviously.
 Here is a list of what I’m planning on bringing.
 It may seem like a little much, but as I mentioned before, there will be some days where I won’t have access to a washing machine, so I’ll need to have several sets of clothing to bring across Alberta with me.